For director-at-large: Lee H. Latimer

-Member: Member of ACS since 1972; American Association for the Advancement of Science; American Association of Pharmaceutical Scientists; National Organization for the Professional Advancement of Black Chemists & Chemical Engineers; Society for the Advancement of Chicano & Native American Scientists; ACS divisions: Business Development & Management, Chemical Education, Chemical Health & Safety, Chemistry & the Law, History of Chemistry, Industrial & Engineering Chemistry, Medicinal Chemistry, Organic Chemistry, Small Chemical Business
+Member: Member of ACS since 1972.
+American Association for the Advancement of Science; American Association of Chemistry Teachers; American Association of Pharmaceutical Scientists; National Organization for the Professional Advancement of Black Chemists and Chemical Engineers; Society for the Advancement of Chicano and Native American Scientists.
+ACS Divisions: Business Development and Management; Chemical Education; Chemical Health and Safety; Chemistry and the Law; History of Chemistry; Industrial and Engineering Chemistry; Medicinal Chemistry; Organic Chemistry; Small Chemical Businesses.

-Related activities: District VI Caucus chair, 2009; LSAC Subcommittee on Grants & Awards, chair, 2008–09; Chemists in the Community, co-organizer, San Francisco ACS national meeting, 2006; Interview Skills Workshops, cofounder, joint project of California and Santa Clara Valley Sections (now Silicon Valley Section), and NorCal Section of AIChE, 2004–; Tulane University, School of Science & Engineering Board of Advisors, 2006–; University of California, Davis, R. Bryan Miller Symposium Committee, 2013–; Rochester Council of Scientific Societies, president, 1990–93; California Life Sciences Association, FAST Program, mentor to entrepreneurs, 2017–; Encorps Educators program, tutor, 2015–16; Eastman Kodak Research Labs, 1979–93; Sterling Winthrop, 1993–95; Rochester Institute of Technology, adjunct professor, 1985; University of Rochester, visiting adjunct professor, 1982–83; coinventor on over 55 issued U.S. patents; over 35 publications and invited presentations.
+Related activities: Interview Skills Workshops, joint project of California and Santa Clara Valley Sections, and Northern California Section of American Institute of Chemical Engineers, cofounder, 2004–; Tulane University, School of Science and Engineering Board of Advisors, 2006–; Local Section Activities Committee Subcommittee on Grants and Awards, chair, 2008–09; Chemists in the Community, San Francisco ACS National Meeting, co-organizer, 2006; University of California, Davis, R. Bryan Miller Symposium Committee adviser, 2013–20; Rochester Council of Scientific Societies, president, 1990–93; FAST Program of advisers to entrepreneurs of California Life Sciences Institute, mentor, 2017–; Encorps Educators program, Oakland, CA., HS chemistry tutor, 2015–16; Rochester Institute of Technology, adjunct professor teaching physical organic chemistry, 1985; University of Rochester, visiting adjunct professor teaching organic chemistry 1982-83; Kodak Research Labs, research chemist and team leader, 1979–93; Sterling Winthrop, Inc., research team leader, 1993–95; coinventor on over 55 issued US patents; over 35 publications and invited presentations.

 Latimer’s statement